LE0xUL/UxMigOs/README.md

           ||
 __________\/__________
 |                    |  * Delete Boot files of Raspbian
-|     migInit.sh     |  * Download and install the last version of MIGOS
+|    migLaunch.sh    |  * Download and install the last version of MIGOS
 |____________________|  * Reboot the system to initiate the migration process (MIGOS)
 ```